sichardtg/osci-SCPI/README.md

 # osci-SCPI
 SCPI-based oscilloscope software with live view and FFT written in python. primarily for a OWON HDS242, in future possibly more general.
+Basic SCPI part started from a software (under MIT license) by Stephen Goadhouse, see https://github.com/sgoadhouse/oscope-scpi.git .

 ## dependencies
 * python3